Bass Pro Shops Logo

 Bass Pro Shops Logo 1972

 Fishing and hunting items became more popular than my father’s wine and liquor merchandise.
-They were still sold in the backyard but no longer needed the father’s store name on the emblem.
+They were still sold in the backyard, but no longer needed the father’s store name on the emblem.
 So the logo was redesigned.
 A hint of Brown-Derby was removed from it.

 Overall, the sign stretched out and took on an oval shape.
-The perch image was moved to the left side, and the fish replaced the logo border with its curve.
-Inside the medallion was the name of Bass Pro Shops, as an already registered trademark with a special badge.
-Below is a small print was a reference to the Springfield location.
+The perch image was moved to the left, and the fish replaced the logo border with its own curve.
+Inside the medallion was the name “Bass Pro Shops,” already registered as a trademark, along with a special badge.
+Below is a small print that was a reference to the Springfield location.

 1977 – 1984